eclipse-oniro-mirrors/third_party_rust_rust/src/doc/rustdoc/src/unstable-features.md

 Note that the third item is the crate root, which in this case is undocumented.

+If you want the JSON output to be displayed on `stdout` instead of having a file generated, you can use `-o -`.

 ### `-w`/`--output-format`: output format

 `--output-format json` emits documentation in the experimental